Why Humanities Core?

 VIII.
 International Issues (one course)

-More information about course Enrollment and Policies is available on this site.
+More information about course Enrollment and Policies, including a guide to which seminar is right for you, is available on this site.
 We suggest that you speak with your academic advisor if you have questions pertaining to your degree program.

 Humanities Core was an indispensable experience as a first-year student.
 The program has intelligent, thoughtful professors from diverse backgrounds that pushed me to improve my writing and critical thinking skills while making me a more informed citizen of the world.
 It is much more than a writing class — it is a creative journey that I recommend to anyone regardless of major and background.